| aa | a type of lava. |

 | acclivity | an upward slope. |

-| aiguille | a needle-like peak of rock. |
+| aiguille | (Fr.) a needlelike peak of rock. |

-| ait | a small island. |
+| ait | a small island in a river. |

-| alluvial | relating to running water activities or deposits; (noun) soil composed of ALLUVIUM. |
+| alluvial | relating to running water activities or deposits; (noun) soil composed of alluvium. |

-| alluvion alluvium | land gradually gained from the sea by the washing up of sand and earth.
-[L. alluvio]. |
+| alluvion | (Lat.) land gradually gained from the sea by the washing up of sand and earth. |

 | alp | a mountain. |

-| altiplano | a high plateau in Andes > ALTIPLANOS. |
+| altiplano | (Spanish) a high plateau in Andes. |

 | anaclinal | of valleys, progressing in a direction opposite to the dip of the surrounding rock strata. |

-| antar antre | a cave. |
+| antar | (Shakesp.) a cave. |

-| anticlinal | an anticlinal fold, axis, crest, or line; a line whence strata dip in opposite directions. |
+| anticlinal | of or like an anticline; (noun) an anticlinal fold, axis, crest, or line; a line whence strata dip in opposite directions. |

-| anticline | a fold that is convex upward, or that had such an attitude at some stage of its development.
-Compare SYNCLINE. |
+| anticline | a fold that is convex upward, or that had such an attitude at some stage of its development. |

-| anticlinorium | an arch-shaped group of anticlines and synclines > ANTICLINORIUMS. |
+| anticlinorium | an arch-shaped group of anticlines and synclines. |

 | antidune | a sandhill that forms a steep slope against the direction of the prevailing current. |

-| antre | see ANTAR. |
+| antre | (Shakesp.) a cave. |

-| archipelago | a chain or set of islands grouped together > ARCHIPELAGOS or ARCHIPELAGOES.
-[Ital. arcipelago, principal sea, referring to the Aegean]. |
+| archipelago | a chain or set of islands grouped together. |

 | areic | of an area of the earth with little surface drainage. |

-| arete | a narrow, saw-toothed mountain ridge developed by glacier erosion in adjacent cirques. |
+| arete | (Fr.) a narrow, saw-toothed mountain ridge developed by glacier erosion in adjacent cirques. |

-| arroyo | a dry desert gully > ARROYOS. |
+| arroyo | (Spanish) a dry desert gully. |

-| as | (noun) a gravel ridge or KAME > pl.
-ASAR; a Norse god > pl.
-AESIR; a Roman coin > pl.
-ASSES. |
+| as | in whatever way; (conj.) because, since; (noun) a Norse god a gravel ridge or kame a Roman coin |

 | ashfall | volcanic ash. |

-| atoll | a roughly circular reef with an occasional small, low, coral sand island surrounding a shallow lagoon. |
+| atoll | a coral island consisting of a reef surrounding a lagoon. |

-| avalanche | a generic term for any slide of snow, ice, and debris. |
+| avalanche | a generic term for any slide of snow, ice, and debris; (verb) to descend as an avalanche. |

 | backcountry | a remote rural region. |

-| backveld | country remote from towns. |
+| backveld | (Afrikaans) country remote from towns. |

 | badland | a barren, hilly area. |

-| bahada bajada | a broad, sloping depositional deposit caused by the coalescing of alluvial fans. |
+| bahada | (Spanish) a broad, sloping depositional deposit caused by the coalescing of alluvial fans. |

-| bankside | the slope of a bank, especially of the bank of a steam. |
+| bankside | the slope of a bank, esp of the bank of a steam. |

-| barchan barchane barkan barkhan | a crescent-shaped dune. |
+| barchan | (Turkestan) a crescent-shaped dune. |

-| barranca barranco | a ravine caused by heavy rains or a watercourse. |
+| barranca | (Spanish) a ravine caused by heavy rains or a watercourse. |

-| barren | devoid of vegetation > BARRENER, BARRENEST; BARRENLY; (noun) a desert > BARRENS. |
+| barren | devoid of vegetation (noun) a plateau with shrubs but no timber |

-| bayou | the marshy offshoot of a lake or river.
-[Choctaw bayou, little river]. |
+| bayou | (Am.
+Ind.) the marshy offshoot of a lake or river. |

-| beach | the shore of a sea or of a lake, esp when sandy or pebbly; (verb) to drive ashore > BEACHES, BEACHING, BEACHED. |
+| beach | the shore of a sea or of a lake, esp when sandy or pebbly (verb) to drive ashore |

-| beachside | situated at the side of a beach. |
+| beachfront | a strip of land that fronts a beach. |

-| beachy | having a beach or beaches > BEACHIER, BEACHIEST. |
+| beachy | having a beach or beaches. |

-| ben | a mountain > BENS. |
+| ben | (Gaelic) a mountain. |

 | benchland | a former wave-cut shore of a sea or lake. |

-| benchy | of a hillside, hollowed out in benches > BENCHIER, BENCHIEST. |
+| benchy | of a hillside, hollowed out in benches. |

-| berg | a hill or mountain in S. Africa. |
+| berg | (Afrikaans) a hill or mountain in S. Africa. |

-| bergfall | a fall of mountain rock. |
+| bergfall | (Ger.) a fall of mountain rock. |

-| bergmehl | a powdery deposit of diatom frustules.
-[Ger. = 'mountain flour']. |
+| bergmehl | (Ger.) a powdery deposit of diatom frustules, aka kieselguhr. |

-| bergschrund | a crevasse formed where a glacier or snowfield moves away from a mountain wall. |
+| bergschrund | (Ger.) a crevasse formed where a glacier or snowfield moves away from a mountain wall. |

 | blowout | an irregular depression excavated by wind, usually in previously deposited blown sand. |

-| bog | a marsh; (verb) to sink > BOGS, BOGGING, BOGGED. |
+| bog | a marsh (verb) to sink into a bog |

-| bogginess | the state of being BOGGY. |
+| bogginess | the state of being boggy. |

 | boggish | boggy. |

-| boggy | like a bog > BOGGIER, BOGGIEST. |
+| boggy | like a bog. |

 | bogland | marshland. |

-| bolson | a basin-shaped depression surrounded by mountains, esp. in the southern US and Mexico. |
+| bolson | (Spanish) a basin-shaped depression surrounded by mountains, esp in the southern US and Mexico. |

 | bommie | an outcrop of coral reef. |